Belmont station (CTA North Side Main Line): Location

 Belmont is situated on West Belmont Avenue, close to its intersection with North Sheffield Avenue.
 The station is located in the Lakeview community area of Chicago; the area surrounding the station consists of a mixture of business and residential areas.
+The Vic Theater is less than half a block west on Sheffield Avenue.

 History

 Belmont station was constructed between 1896 and 1900 as part of the Northwestern Elevated Railroad, opening on May 31, 1900.
 The station had two island platforms elevated on a steel structure with tracks on either side.
 Following construction of the Ravenswood branch in 1907 (now part of today's Brown Line), a bridge was constructed connecting the two platforms to allow transfers from southbound services to northbound trains on the branch.
 The station house was located on the south side of Belmont and contained several turnstiles as well as a customer assistant booth.
 Beyond the turnstiles was a small caged area leading to stairs; the west staircase led to the southbound platform and the east staircase to the northbound platform.
 Prior to 1963 there was also a side platform on the west side of Track 1 (the westernmost track), which was used exclusively by the southbound trains of the Chicago North Shore and Milwaukee Railroad.

 During 2006–2009, Belmont station underwent reconstruction as part of the Brown Line Capacity Expansion Project.
 The original station house was renovated and relocated to the north side of Belmont Avenue, the rest of the structure was demolished and a new station house and new wider platforms and canopies constructed.
 Elevators were installed to make the station accessible to those with disabilities.
 Because of its importance, the station remained open throughout the entire project unlike other stations which were temporarily closed for periods lasting from a few weekends to several months.
 During reconstruction the station was accessed from a temporary structure to the east of the original entry.
 The staging area and job offices for the project are located just north of the Belmont station.

 Construction of support systems for the project and demolition of adjacent structures started in 2006, although this was not without controversy.
 Several businesses in the area were forcefully evicted so their property could be used for construction, leading to some ill-will towards the CTA amongst area residents.

 Part of the staging for the reconstruction of the Belmont station required the temporary use of three tracks instead of the usual four.
 The Three-track operation concluded at Belmont on the morning of December 20, 2008.
 The project's Full Funding Grant Agreement with the federal government require that the CTA complete the project by the end of 2009.
 Elevators were placed into service on December 29, 2009 for customers with disabilities.